 After three fruitless tries, if the screen doesn’t go away, there’s a hardware issue.

-It’s significant to remember that an Android device’s response to pressing the Power button varies depending on the model.
-For instance, if you hold down the Power button on a Xiaomi smartphone for 10 seconds, the phone will reboot right away.
+It’s important to remember that an Android device’s response to pressing the Power button varies depending on the model.
+For instance, if you hold down the power button on a Xiaomi smartphone for 10 seconds, the phone will reboot right away.